Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 • Choose high-quality, purified omega-3 supplements to avoid mercury and contaminant concerns

-Daily use if approved: As directed by your healthcare provider, typically 2-4 softgels daily with meals
+Daily use IF approved: As directed by healthcare provider, typically 2-4 softgels daily with meals

 Forever B12 Plus: Supporting Energy and Development